-Twenty-three states - make that twenty-seven - have signed Wage Theft and/or Worker Misclassification bills into law as the focus in a number of legislatures has swung to the issue that is costing workers and taxing agencies billions of dollars in lost revenue.
+Twenty-three states - make that thirty - have signed Wage Theft and/or Worker Misclassification bills into law as the focus in a number of legislatures has swung to the issue that is costing workers and taxing agencies billions of dollars in lost revenue.

 The following states are ahead of Congress again and are part of the overall movement to address this widespread worker crime:

 - New Mexico

 - West Virginia

 Other states are considering similar laws and will likely enact them after the midterm elections in November or next year when the state legislatures are back in session.